Five-ingredient strawberry rhubarb sorbet is an easy, refreshing, gluten-free and refined sugar-free dessert.

 Instructions

-- When ready to serve, take sorbet out the freezer 5 minutes prior to allow it to soften for easier serving.
+- When ready to serve, take sorbet out the freezer 5 minutes prior to allow it to soften for easier scooping.

 Nutrition